raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

     - be good with myself
     - myself first
     - focus more on **business, not on investmenti**
+    - work hard, and not be friends with weakers

   * how to keep peaceful
     - filter out your friends